poovamraj/Android-Face-Detect-Library/README.md

     RxJava - To process the stream of information from camera (We can customize the amount of information we process in the stream by controlling the timeoutInMillis parameter in Camera Handler)

-    Android Life Cycle - Used to handle life cycle of Camera Handler and other Presenters (Without ViewModel and LiveData)
+    Android Life Cycle - Used to handle life cycle of Camera Handler, Persistence and other Presenters and making it decoupled (Without ViewModel and LiveData)
 ```

 - **Decision to use Fotoapparat Library**